measurement-kit/measurement-kit/doc/api/net/connect.md

 IPv6 addresses.
 Conversely, if `address` is already an IPv4 or IPv6 address, this function would not attempt to resolve it and would try to connect it directly.

+The behavior of `connect()` and of `Transport` s created using `connect()` can be modified using the following `settings`:

+- *net/ca_bundle_path* (string): path of the CA bundle to be used to verify SSL certificates.
+The default value is selected by `./configure` inspecting the local system when compiling.
+For mobile devices, the default is the empty string; i.e. you must provide a sensible value yourself.

+- *net/dumb_transport*: if this key is present a dumb transport is created (i.e. a transport that is not connected to any socket).

+- *net/socks5_proxy* (string): address and port (separated by colon) of the SOCKS5 proxy to be used for establishing the requested connection (this feature is still experimental as of v0.2.0).

+- *net/ssl* (bool): whether to establish a SSL connection (default: false).

+- *net/timeout* (double): timeout for connect and I/O operations (default: `5.0` for
+  connecting and `30.0` for the established connection).

 To provide insights into what went wrong and what went right during the connect attempt, the `Error` returned by `connect()` contains as `context` an instance of the following class